 Another variable to consider is the stability of the oleylamine ligand layer on the gold nanoparticles, and how well passivated the gold nanoparticle surfaces are by the oleylamine ligands.
 Although there is no indicator for the progression of the surface passivation at different points in the gold nanoparticle synthesis reaction, one can imagine how the surface passivation must evolve over time.
 At the beginning of the reaction, there are no gold nanoparticles, and oleylamine is actually acting as a reducing agent, to free the gold from its chlorine bonds.
 At the end of the reaction, the gold nanoparticle surfaces should be completely passivated.
 Ideally, the reaction should be allowed to continue long enough to allow the surfaces of the gold nanoparticles to become completely passivated, but not so long that Ostwald ripening begins to make the gold nanoparticles polydisperse rather than monodisperse.

 Overall, the things to consider when performing the quenching of the reaction are the growth:nucleation time ratio, minimizing Ostwald ripening time, and allowing sufficient time for surface passivation.
 It has not yet been proven whether delayed quenching or instantaneous quenching produces superior results (i.e., large, highly passivated, and highly monodisperse gold nanoparticles).
 However, slightly delayed quenching (e.g., allowing the solution to cool down to room temperature for 1 hour after boiling) can produce highly monodisperse gold nanoparticles, so some finite delay before quenching the reaction is acceptable.
-To provide more clarity as to whether immediate quenching or delayed quenching is better for producing large and highly monodisperse gold nanoparticles, a useful experiment would be to separate the gold nanoparticle synthesis solution into two different batches after boiling and perform the immediate post-reaction quenching in parallel with delayed quenching.
-The outcome of this experiment may determine whether the nucleation time window is so short that the extra time (either one hour or one night/day later) for cooling is unneeded for growth, and some combination of Ostwald ripening and surface passivation is actually decreasing the monodispersity (or increasing the polydispersity) of the gold nanoparticles during the cooldown/delay before quenching.
+To provide more clarity as to whether immediate quenching or delayed quenching is better for producing large and highly monodisperse gold nanoparticles, a useful experiment or modification for troubleshooting of the technique would be to separate the gold nanoparticle synthesis solution into two different batches after boiling and perform the immediate post-reaction quenching in parallel with delayed quenching.
+The outcome of this experiment/modification may determine whether the nucleation time window is so short that the extra time (either one hour or one night/day later) for cooling is unneeded for growth, and some combination of Ostwald ripening and surface passivation is actually decreasing the monodispersity (or increasing the polydispersity) of the gold nanoparticles during the cooldown/delay before quenching.

 The final consideration for this gold nanoparticle synthesis method is how the gold nanoparticles are stored and used.
 After the synthesis process and the cleaning process, the gold nanoparticles are dried gently, either using a nitrogen gun or under vacuum.
 It is highly recommended that the gold nanoparticles are dried in a vacuum environment rather than using a nitrogen gun, as the nitrogen gun could dislodge the black pellet of gold nanoparticles and cause it to become lost/contaminated/damaged.
 Drying the gold nanoparticles in a vacuum environment is much gentler and prevents the gold nanoparticle pellet from getting dislodged or lost.
-After drying, the gold nanoparticles are then stored in a clean and dry environment (e.g., in Parafilm-sealed capped conical centrifuge tubes) in a 2 °C – 8 °C refrigerator until they are ready to be used.
+After drying, the gold nanoparticles are then stored in a clean and dry environment (e.g., in laboratory film-sealed capped conical centrifuge tubes) in a 2 °C – 8 °C refrigerator until they are ready to be used.
 This clean, dry, and cool environment should give the gold nanoparticles a longer shelf-life of approximately one year with minimal degradation.
 In order to use the gold nanoparticles, they may be resuspended into solutions of organic solvents such as toluene by vortexing the gold nanoparticles in the presence of the organic solvent.
 The size and concentration of the gold nanoparticles in the toluene solution can then be verified using UV-vis spectra characterization15 and diluted further with toluene if necessary until the desired concentration of gold nanoparticles is achieved.
+One limitation is that the concentration will need to be analyzed for each solution.